readmeio/metrics-sdks/packages/ruby/README.md

 ### Contributing

 Ensure you are running the version of ruby specified in the `Gemfile.lock`; use `rvm` to easy manage ruby versions.
-Run `bundle` to install dependencies and `rake` or `rspec` to make sure tests pass.
+Run `bundle` to install dependencies, `rake` or `rspec` to ensure tests pass, and `bundle exec standardrb` to lint the code.

 ## License